 Let $\nabla^b$ denote the Levi-Civita connection of the hyperbolic metric and let $\nabla^g$ denote the Levi-Civita connection of an arbitrary metric $g$ that coincides with $b$ outside a compact set.
 Let $\Gamma \definedas \nabla^g - \nabla^b$ be the Christoffel symbols of the connection $\nabla^g$ with respect to the background metric $b$,

 The minimal coupling between $\Gamma$ and $\nabla^{(3)}$ is given by

 where indices are raised and lowered with respect to either $g$ or $b$.
 This does not matter since we are looking at the first order variation of $\cC$ around $g = b$, $\Gamma = 0$.
-One then recognizes the first term in the definition of (the double divergence of) the Ricci tensor.
+One then recognizes this as the first term in the double divergence of the Ricci tensor.
 If, instead of considering Equation \eqref{eqPoly2}, we use the following equivalent form

-we find exactly that $\cC$ is (at the level of the principal symbol) the double divergence of the Ricci curvature.
+we find that $\cC$ is at the level of the principal symbol the double divergence of the Ricci curvature.
 By the second Bianchi identity, we have that $2 \divg \divg \ric = \Delta \scal$.
-This justifies the introduction of the curvature operator $F_k$ at least for $\cH_2$.
+This gives another motivation for the introduction of the curvature operator $F_k$, at least for $\cH_2$.

 This construction raises the following question: is there a formalism in Riemannian geometry that allows one to vary jets of arbitrary orders independently?
 That is to say do there exist higher order Palatini formalisms?
-That would allow to generalize the previous method to find natural candidates for the curvature operator $\cC_k$ associated to all $\cH_k$.
+That would allow to generalize the idea just described to find natural candidates for the curvature operator $\cC_k$ associated to all $\cH_k$.
 Note that even if such a formalism exists, it would require controlling some weighted $W^{k, 2}$-norm of $g-b$ and the weighted $L^1$-norm of $\cC_k$.
 The curvature operator $F_k$ serves the same purpose with less derivatives of $g-b$ to control. \end{remark}